 Some succulents also have hard time surviving in humid environments and so may need to be sheltered from the rain.
-Although, those succulents that need the sun to grow well will still need to stay outdoors on a covered, sunny verandah or in a greenhouse where watering can be controlled.
+Although, those succulents that need the sun to grow well will still need to stay outdoors on a covered, sunny veranda or in a greenhouse where watering can be controlled.

-There are also succulents that can be a little too sensitive to the rain & water in general.
-The ones that immediately spring to mind are Echeveria Romeo, Echeveria Lauii and many Cotyledons.
-These plants will also need to be sheltered from the rain and only watered when the potting mix has completely dried out, though they also need lots of very bright light.
-Again, a covered verandah or a greenhouse may be needed to grow these.
+These plants will need to be sheltered from the rain and only watered when the potting mix has completely dried out, though they will also need lots of very bright light.
+Again, a covered veranda or a greenhouse may be needed to grow water sensitive types.

 If you're growing succulents outdoors they should be planted in well draining succulent potting mix, in pots with a drainage hole.
 If the water can easily escape the pot, succulents should cope even during rainy spells.